billvaglienti/ProtoGen/README.md

 - `constant` : is used to specify that this field in a packet is to always encoded with the same value.
 This is useful for encodings such as key-length-value which require specific a-prior known values to appear before the data.
 It can also be useful for transmitting constants such as the API of the protocol.
 If the encoded type is string then the constant value is interpreted as a string literal (i.e. quotes are placed around it), unless the constant value contains "(" and ")", in which case it is interpreted as a function or macro and no quotes are placed around it.

-- `comment` : A one line doxygen comment that follows the Data declaration.
+- `comment` : A one line doxygen comment that follows the data declaration.

 ---